Flamefork/duckdb-json-tools/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.

+### `json_flatten(json) -> json`

-The repository ships the `json_flatten` scalar function, which rewrites nested JSON structures into dotted-key objects:
+Rewrites nested JSON structures into dotted-key objects:
 ```
 D select json_flatten('{"outer": {"inner": [1, 2]}}') as result;
 ┌───────────────────────────────────────┐